tibs/fish-and-chips-and-kafka-talk/slides.rst

 ------------------

 .. note:: Now the toggle button is ON, and we should be able to see that the
-          STATISTICIAN is looking at older entries, as they start from the beginning of the stream
+          ANALYST is looking at older entries, as they start from the beginning of the stream

 Code: Consumer sending data to OpenSearch
 -----------------------------------------

+(demo only adds ANALYST)

 .. note:: Code for this case - show the loop that gets the next event and sends it to OpenSearch